jadebustos/opencv-examples/create-dataset/create-dataset.md

 This script will use a webcam to create a dataset of your face.

 To use in standalone mode you will need to have installed OpenCV in your laptop.
-[README.md](A container is provider to use it).
+[A container is provider to use it](README.md).

 To execute it: